engie-new-business/technicaldoc/RELAYER.md

 ### Deploy your forwarder contract

-To relay your transaction you need to deploy a forwarder contract.

-This contract receive your transaction sent by Rockside, relay it to your Dapp contract and payback for the gas consumed.
-The gas price used to calculate the fees will never be higher to the specified Gas Price Limit.

-To deploy a forwarder contract you have to specify an owner account.
+To relay your transaction you need to deploy a forwarder contract.To deploy this contract you have to specify an owner account.

 By default forwarders only accept transactions coming from rockside signers.
 Only the owner of the forwarder can modify the list of authorized sender.